devnacho/myblog/source/blog_articles/why-you-should-give-elm-a-try.md

 - You won't practically need to debug with the console again.
-At first, it was quite weird not to do "Console Debugging Driven Development" like we do with JS but then it feels awesome.
+At first, it was quite weird not to do "Console Debugging Driven Development" like we do with JS but then it felt wonderful.

 - Null value doesn't exist in Elm so, forget about having "undefined is not a function errors."

-- The way to structure Elm applications is called "The Elm Architecture", and if you have used Redux in the past, you will get it in 2 minutes.
+- The way to architect Elm applications is called "The Elm Architecture", and if you have used Redux in the past, you will get it in 2 minutes.
 This is no coincidence as Dan Abramov, the creator of Redux, says that Elm was one of the things he got inspiration from when creating Redux.